nfbarnes/consent/README.md

 ///

-original generation of the project:
+original generation / concept of the project:

 Within literature studies as well as creative writing workshops, there is a body of research on trauma, content, and student responses.
 Most of it uses the language of trigger warnings, though that is less productive to me, since it centers the trauma response instead of the people.
 Two other fields can generate some interesting discourse: game studies and performance theater.
 In game studies, the conversation uses the language of “lines and veils” to build students’ vocabulary regarding their edges and boundaries when engaging with potentially harmful content.
 In performance theater, consent education is more established because the body is the instrument of engagement with bodies of other people.
 Student performers spend significant time understanding, exploring, communicating, and revising their own (and their classmates’) areas of consent.
 This exists in areas of performance that address stage combat / fighting / violence and also intimacy / sexual relationships.
 And, these are present in both fields / arenas.